citp/privacy-policy-historical/t/th/the/theglobeandmail.com.md

 ### _Definitions_

-**Globe Companies** \- all companies providing communications services under The Globe and Mail and Bell Globemedia brands, including Bell Globemedia Publishing Inc., Bell Globemedia Inc., and their subsidiaries, and any successor company or companies thereof, as a result of corporate reorganization or restructuring.
+**Globe Companies** \- all companies providing communications services under The Globe and Mail and Bell Globemedia brands, including CTVglobemedia Publishing Inc., Bell Globemedia Inc., and their subsidiaries, and any successor company or companies thereof, as a result of corporate reorganization or restructuring.

 **Collection** \- the act of gathering, acquiring, recording or obtaining Personal Information from any source, including third parties, by any means.